THLO/map/README.md

 `map` also provides several options:

 * `-h, --help`:         show the help message and exit
-* `-h, --count-from`:   set the internal counter to the provided start value
+* `-c, --count-from`:   set the internal counter to the provided start value
 * `-d, --directories`:  apply the command to directories instead of files.
 * `-i, --ignore-errors`: continue to execute commands even when a command has failed.
 * `-l, --list`:          list all commands without executing them.